MrStudentGuy/WRO-2024-FutureEngineers/README.md

 All 3 of us have prior *FIRST* Tech Challenge and *FIRST* Robotics Competition experience, and wanted to try our hands at something new!

+**Aryan Pai** is the captain of an FTC Team, and a drive team member of an FRC team.
+He's a 10th grader at the Dhirubhai Ambani International School and an avid software developer.
+As hobbies, he enjoys music production and acting.

+**Micquel Devlaliwalla** is a drive team member for an FRC team.
+He's a full-stack engineer, having experience with HTML, CSS and Javascript alongside Java.
+He's also a 10th grader at the Dhirubhai Ambani International School, as well as being a part of the school's student council.

+**Manish Ganeshan** TO BE ADDED

 ## Content:
+* Electricals
 * Open Challenge Code
 * Obstacle Challenge Code
 * Robot CAD